ACBLmerge Logo

 See below for additional information.

-ACBLmerge only requires the threads and URI Perl packages for basic operation.
+ACBLmerge only requires the threads, URI, and Config Perl packages for basic operation.
 These packages have been part of the standard Perl installation since 5.6.0.
-The -b, -dm, -fs, and -mp options require additional Perl packages (DBI, DBD::ODBC, JSON, LWP::UserAgent, Archive::Lha) and their dependencies.
-Many Perl distributions include some of these packages.
+The -b, -dm, -fs, and -mp options require additional Perl packages (DBI, DBD::ODBC, JSON::PP, LWP::UserAgent, Archive::Lha) and their dependencies.
+The Archive::Lha package is only required when not running on Windows or Mac OS X. Many Perl distributions include some of these packages.
 If a package is not installed, ACBLmerge will try to install it automatically on Windows when needed by invoking the ActiveState Perl Package Manager (PPM).
 This has only been tested on Window XP.
-It might not work on Vista or Windows 7 and in any case will likely require administrator permission.
+It should work on Vista or Windows 7 if you are running Perl from an Administrator account, given the file permissions set by the ActiveState Perl installer.

 On Unix, you must install the packages yourself — if you are running Unix you probably know how to do this.
 I could probably automate the process for Ubuntu (Debian) but I am not sure how general that would be for *NIX.
 The following command is an example of how to install a Perl package that is available on the Comprehensive Perl Archive Network (CPAN) if you have the cpan Unix package installed.